-Serbia: Challenges of restructuring for power utility EPS27.
-April 2015. / News Serbia Energy
+Serbia: Challenges of restructuring for power utility EPS, News Serbia Energy

 Preparation for 2016 stock market entrance and sale of shares is under way.
 Restructuring of power utility Elektroprivreda Srbije EPS is under close watch of IMF and EBRD.

 The state as owner has to be consistent in implementing business changes, which implies the application of market principles, without delaying the rationalization and elimination of internal loss generators.
 In order to create a strong market competitor, the price policy is inevitable.
 The average electricity price of 5.7 euro cents covers the costs for amortization and regular overhauls, but is insufficient for investing in new projects.
 By setting the economic electricity price to provide the possibility for investments planning, together with realized savings, the image of a company is improved; a company to be able to borrow money for the construction of significant capital structures.
 This process should have been executed a long time ago, because we had better chances of taking loans in those happier times.

 The prices for transfer and distribution services have been adjusted, as well as the prices at which the public supplier sells electricity to the households and small buyers.
 The prices at which the suppliers sell electricity to other suppliers and end consumers are freely formed in the market.
 The problem is that those adjusted prices are below market prices.
 According to the EPS estimates, due to electricity prices that are not market prices, around six billion euros was lost in the last eight years.
 Besides missed revenue on the account of the depressed electricity prices policy, we have a plethora of indirect effects.
 Due to low price, the electricity is being spent irrationally, so that we have specific electricity consumption at the level of developed European countries, while our GDP per inhabitant, per capita, by purchasing power is at the level of only the third of the EU average GDP.